KindaOK/minesweeper/README.md

 # minesweeper
 A simple minesweeper game made in modern vanilla js.
+The project uses the HTML5 boilerplate code.

 # Usage
 A demo can be played on my university personal website [here](http://www-personal.umich.edu/~ondrejk/)